nus-cs2113-AY2425S1/ip/docs/README.md

 However, as much as possible, try to make sure this doesn't happen.
 The file/folder creation may take a while to reload.

-Unless you delete the save file and end the program without saying anything to Yapper, in which case your tasks are gone forever.
+If you both delete the save file and end the program without saying anything to Yapper, your tasks are gone forever and there is no way to get them back.